ylatuya/XAMLator/README.md

 ## Customization

 XAMLator uses modal navigation to preview pages since it's the only kind of navigation that works globally in all platforms.
 Hierachical navigation requires the navigation to be performed from a NavigationPage, that it's not always available in all apps and it might vary depending on the MVVM framework you use.
-For XAMLator, it's also impossible to know how you are performing a navagitation for a given page as you could do it hierarchical, or modal, so if you happen to use this page with an hierarchical navigation, the NavigationBar will not be visible.
+For XAMLator, it's also impossible to know how you are performing a navigation for a given page as you could do it hierarchical, or modal, so if you happen to use this page with an hierarchical navigation, the NavigationBar will not be visible.

-The navigation can be easilly customized with a new Previewer:
+The navigation can be easily customized with a new Previewer:

 ```csharp
 public class CustomPreviewer : Previewer